Programming highlights for ACP

 “The big veins focus really came out of our program development committee.
 We felt we could do more, so that’s where it originated.
 What I essentially charged the committee with was to think outside the box.
 Feedback over the last couple of years, as we reviewed survey after survey, showed the perceived lack of new information attendees were learning from us.
 That resonated with me as a problem, but it presented a potential opportunity to shift it up,” states Schul.
 “There is something for everybody, every day, every hour.”

 There will also be plenty of entertainment options available for attendees outside of the daily sessions.
-The AC P will be hosting several networking and social events, including a Golf Outing at Industry Hills Golf Club (named 2010 Golf Course of the Year by the National Golf Course Owners Association), a “red carpet” Opening Night Reception complete with paparazzi and celebrity look-alikes, A Silent Auction, with proceeds benefitting the mission of the American College of Phlebology Foundation and a Dinner & Social at the exclusive City Club at Bunker Hill with dinner, dancing and spectacular views of the Los Angeles skyline.
+The ACP will be hosting several networking and social events, including a Golf Outing at Industry Hills Golf Club (named 2010 Golf Course of the Year by the National Golf Course Owners Association), a “red carpet” Opening Night Reception complete with paparazzi and celebrity look-alikes, a silent auction, with proceeds that benefit the mission of the American College of Phlebology Foundation and a Dinner & Social at the exclusive City Club at Bunker Hill with dinner, dancing and spectacular views of the Los Angeles skyline.

 If attendees thirst for more excitement, the Congress is being housed in the L.A.
-Live entertainment complex, just steps from the Staples Center, home to five professional sports teams, the Nokia Theater, which hosts events such as the Emmy, ESPY and People’s Choice Awards, The Grammy Museum, several fashionable restaurants, two nightclubs, a bowling alley and ESPN’s West Coast broadcast headquarters.
+Live entertainment complex, just steps from the Staples Center, home to five professional sports teams, the Nokia Theater (now The Microsoft Theater), which hosts events such as the Emmy, ESPY and People’s Choice Awards, The Grammy Museum, several fashionable restaurants, two nightclubs, a bowling alley and ESPN’s West Coast broadcast headquarters.